TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

   When a VM is first being created and autoboot is true, the VM will have state provisioning even as the zone\_state makes several transitions.
-Non-KVM VMs will stay in state 'provisioning' until the scripts inside the zone have completed to the point where they have removed the /var/svc/provisioning file that was inserted before the zone was first booted.
-KVM VMs will stay in state 'provisioning' until the 'query-status' result from Qemu includes 'hwsetup' with a value of true.
+Non-HVM VMs will stay in state 'provisioning' until the scripts inside the zone have completed to the point where they have removed the /var/svc/provisioning file that was inserted before the zone was first booted.
+HVM VMs will stay in state 'provisioning' until the 'query-status' result from qemu includes 'hwsetup' with a value of true.